 Reviews by Digital Camera-HQ Users

-Canon digital cameras are well known for having high quality optics, as well as being dependable and easy to use.
-One of the biggest manufacturers of digital cameras in the world today, Canon has gained a reputation for making some of the best digital cameras and digital SLRs that you can buy.
-Those seeking high quality cameras typically have at least a few Canon cameras on their shortlist.
-So when one takes a lot at the winners of PC Magazine's Reader's Choice Award for Service and Reliability, it should be no shock that Canon has taken the top award time and time again.
-It should also come as no surprise that their cameras are repeatedly awarded top marks in reviews.
+Top quality optics, dependability, and ease of use are just some of the reasons that customers choose Canon digital cameras.
+One of the most successful producers of digital cameras in the world today, Canon has attained a reputation for manufacturing some of the best digital cameras and digital SLRs that you can buy.
+Canon cameras are surely on the camera wish list of any consumer looking for a high quality camera.
+So if you take a look at the PC Magazine's winners of the Reader's Choice Award for Service and Reliability, it shouldn't come as a shock that Canon has taken the top award repeatedly.
+It should also be no surprise then that their cameras are reviewed very highly on a consistent basis.

 Canon is not generally a cheap brand by any means.
-In spite of this, Canon digital cameras have achieved the best buy status.
-This proves that you get great value for the extra money.
-Within the past few years, Canon begun releasing several types that are more inexpensive, without cutting quality.
-The Canon PowerShot A1200 is one such camera.
-The A1200 has a small optical viewfinder which makes it easier to shoot outdoors as well as AA batteries, as opposed to most other models that can are available at this low of a price.
+Despite this, Canon digital cameras have achieved the status of best buy.
+This is proof that the higher price tag is well earned.
+Within the past few years, Canon has introduced several types that are more inexpensive, while providing results that are quite respectable.
+One example is the Canon PowerShot A1200.
+The A1200 has a small optical viewfinder which makes it easier to shoot outdoors as well as AA batteries, as opposed to most other models at this low price point.

-The Powershot A series, the SD or ELPH series compact point-and-shoots, and the Rebel consumer dSLRs such as the T4i are just a few examples of Canon digital cameras that have highly praised across the board.
-The majority of Canon camera customers and fans are attracted by the quality of the design, convenience and the amazing quality of picture offered by these digital cameras.
-The Canon enthusiast compacts you will find in the G and S series cameras are among the best Canon digital cameras available.
-The advanced digital camera market has been dominated by these models for quite some time, being great for anyone who is in need of something pocketable, regardless of their level of experience.
-For instance, the Canon PowerShot G15 boasts an LCD screen that swivels, a 12 megapixel sensor and an extremely fast lens ideal for low light photography.
+The Powershot A series, the SD or ELPH series compact point-and-shoots, and the Rebel consumer dSLRs such as the T4i are a few Canon digital cameras that have earned high marks across the board.
+The majority of Canon camera customers and enthusiasts are attracted by the durable design, convenience and the incredible quality of picture these digital cameras offer.
+The Canon enthusiast compacts you will find in the G and S series cameras are some of the best Canon digital cameras you can buy.
+These cameras have dominated the advanced digital camera market for a few years now, because they appeal to both amateurs and professionals who require something pocketable.
+The Canon PowerShot G15, for instance, has a swiveling LCD screen, a 12 megapixel sensor and an extremely fast lens perfect for low light photography.

-GPS and WiFi are features that Canon has been adding to its mid and high-end models recently to keep their cameras specifications right on the cutting edge.
+Lately, Canon has been ramping up the specifications across its mid and high-end models by adding features like GPS and WiFi.
 These better specifications differentiate the upper models from lower-end cameras, but mean that they also have a higher price tag.
 When buying a Canon digital camera, experts recommend that you thoroughly read Canon digital camera reviews and ratings and consult other users in order to pick the right model.